-Can I remotely access servers from my iPhone or iPad? an access servers connected to the KX and Center Secure Gateway is required.
+Can I remotely access servers from my iPhone or iPad?
+Yes.
+Users ca iPad.
+Comma In access servers connected to the KX nd Center Secure Gateway is required III using their iPhone or .
 Can two people look at the same server at the same time?
 Yes.
-Actually, up to eight people can access and control any single server at the same time.
-Can two people access the same server, one remotely and one from the local port?
+Actually, same time. up to eight people can access and cor ntrol any single server at the Can two people access the same server, one remotely and one from the local port?
+I port is completely independent of the ss the same server using the PC-Share In order to access Dominion KX III from a client, what hardware, software or network configuration is required?
+Dominion KX Internet Explo Linux and Mar the JavaTM-ba Dominion KX passwords an inion KX III is completely Web-accessi install proprietary software on clients us III can be accessed through major Wel rer® and Firefox®.
+Dominion KX III can cintosh® desktops, via Raritan's Active ised Virtual KVM ClientTM.
+III administrators can also perform rem d security, rename servers, change IP owser-based interface. sed for access. b browsers, including: be accessed on Windows, KVM Windows Client, and oote management (set What is the file size of the applet that's used to access Dominion KX III?
+How long does it take to retrieve? approximately /M Client (VKC) applet used to access 500KB in size.
+The following chart despinon KX III's applet at different network scribes the time required to 100Mbps Theoretical 100Mbit network speed .05 seconds 60Mbps Likely practical 100Mbit network speed .08 seconds 10Mbps Theoretical 10Mbit network speed .4 seconds 6Mbps Likely practical 10Mbit network speed .8 seconds 512Kbps Cable modem download speed (typical) 8 seconds How do I access servers connected to Dominion KX III if the network ever becomes unavailable? ss servers at the rack or via modem.
+III offers a dedicated modem port for a ttaching an external Do you have a Windows KVM Client?
 Yes.
-The local port is completely independent of the remote "ports."
-The local port can access the same server using the PC-Share feature.
-In order to access Dominion KX III from a client, what hardware, software or network configuration is required? customers to Dominion KX Internet Explo Linux and Ma the JavaTM-ba Dominion KX passwords ar ninion KX III is completely Web-accessi install proprietary software on clients us III can be accessed through major Wet orer ® and Firefox ® .
-Dominion KX III can icintosh ® desktops, via Raritan's Active ased Virtual KVM Client TM .
-III administrators can also perform rem of security, rename servers, change IP rowser-based interface. sed for access. b browsers, including: be accessed on Windows, KVM Windows Client, and ote management (set What is the file size of the applet that's used to access Dominion KX III?
-How long does it take to retrieve? approximatel VM Client (VKC) applet used to access y 500KB in size.
-The following chart dea nion KX III's applet at different network scribes the time required to 100Mbps Theoretical 100Mbit network speed .05 seconds 60Mbps Likely practical 100Mbit network speed .08 seconds 10Mbps Theoretical 10Mbit network speed .4 seconds 6Mbps Likely practical 10Mbit network speed .8 seconds 512Kbps Cable modem download speed (typical) 8 seconds How do I access servers connected to Dominion KX III if the network ever becomes unavailable?
-You can access servers at the rack or via modem.
-Dominion KX III offers a dedicated modem port for attaching an external modem.
-Do you have a Windows KVM Client?
+We have Client (AKC). a native .NET Windows Client called t he Raritan Active KVM Do you have a non- Windows KVM Client?
 Yes.
-We have a native .NET Windows Client called the Raritan Active KVM Client (AKC).
-Do you have a non- Windows KVM Client?
-Yes.
 The Virtual KVM Client (VKC) allows non-Windows users to connect to target servers in the data center.
 Please refer to Raritan's Dominion KX III and KVM Client User Guides for more information.
-Do your KVM Clients have multi-language support?
-Yes.
-The Dominion KX III's remote HTML User Interface and the KVM Clients support the Japanese, Simplified Chinese and Traditional Chinese languages.
-This is available stand-alone as well as through CC-SG.
+Do your KVM Clients have multi-language support? support the Ja ninion KX III's remote HTML User Interlapanese, Simplified Chinese and Traditule stand-alone as well as through CC- tional Chinese languages.
 Do your KVM Clients support dual LCD monitors?
 Yes.
 For customers wishing to enhance their productivity by using multiple LCD monitors on their desktops, the Dominion KX III can launch KVM sessions to multiple monitors, either in full screen or standard modes.
-Do you support servers with Yes, servers with dual video cards are supported with an extended desktop configuration available to the remote user. dual video cards? configuration available to the remote user.
+Yes, servers with dual video cards are supported with an extended desktop configuration available to the remote user.
+Do you support servers with dual video cards? in an extended desktop